lpic2book/src/docs/lpic2.201.1.md

 build just the parts you need and dependencies are clearer.

 When stored on disk most kernel images are compressed to save space.
-There are two types of compressed kerneltypes: `zImage` and `bzImage`.
+There are two types of compressed kernel types: `zImage` and `bzImage`.

 `zImage` and `bzImage` files have different layouts and loading algorithms.
-The maximum allowed kernelsize for a `zImage` is 512Kb, where a `bzImage` does not pose this limit.
+The maximum allowed kernel size for a `zImage` is 512Kb, where a `bzImage` does not pose this limit.
 As a result the `bzImage` kernel is the preferred image type for larger kernels. `zImage` will be loaded in low memory and `bzImage` can also be loaded in high memory if